 That said, Walden’s influence has been enormous – and like the Bible, has been subject to a number of wildly different and conflict interpretations.
 Thoreau’s love of nature has been an influence on generations of nature writers, and has been acknowledged as an inspiration for ecologists and nature conservationists.
 His condemnation of slavery and support of the Underground Railroad made him one of the heroes of the pre-Civil War abolitionist movement.
 His disregard for the authority of a corrupt government, both here and in his polemic Civil Disobedience, has inspired political dissenters from Ghandi and Martin Luther King to Extinction Rebellion.
 Like his contemporary Walt Whitman, Thoreau found a new wave of popularity in 1960s counter-culture, who thrilled to his vision of a Godless universe in which Nature is king and capitalism is evil.
 He’s regularly referenced by American writers and artists: the films of Terrence Malick, in particular, owe a huge debt to Thoreau, creating a gorgeous visual equivalent to his rhapsodising about nature.
 But it’s not just the liberal lefties who love Thoreau.
 As Updike notes, Walden has also been embraced by an assortment of libertarians, Log Cabin Republicans and far-right cranks, who approve of his criticism of government, the idealisation of self-reliance and his apparent contempt for charity and philanthropy.

 As one would expect after 150 years of intense fandom, Thoreau and his writing also has its fair share of detractors.
 Biographers have turned up some interesting inconsistencies between the sermonising narrator of Walden and its rather more complicated human author.
-The Thoreau of Walden says “For more than five years I maintained myself thus solely by the labor of my hands“; the real Thoreau was in receipt of an income from his father’s pencil factory, and received financial support from family and friends.
-The Thoreau of Walden makes much of his splendid isolation and infers that he lived in his cottage for two years; the real Thoreau was more like a weekend tourist at the pond and spent much of the week dining with friends in town.
-The Thoreau of Walden says he could easily do without the post office; the real Thoreau was an enthusiastic and regular visitor to the post office at Concord.
+The narrator of Walden says “For more than five years I maintained myself thus solely by the labor of my hands“; the real Thoreau was in receipt of an income from his father’s pencil factory, and received financial support from family and friends.
+The Narrator makes much of his splendid isolation and infers that he lived in his cottage for two years; Thoreau was more like a weekend tourist at the pond and spent much of the week dining with friends in town.
+The Narrator says he could easily do without the post office; Thoreau was an enthusiastic and regular visitor to the post office at Concord.
 The result is a book which, as Stephen Fender argues in his introduction to the Oxford World’s Classics edition, reads as “Do as I say, not as I do”, lessening its authority as a moral guidebook.
 In 2015, Kathryn Schulz wrote a blistering attack on Thoreau for the New Yorker: wittily titled “Pond Scum”, she took Thoreau to task for his unchecked white male privilege, misanthropy and misogyny, scratching her head as to why he’d become so beloved.
 166 years after its publication, Walden is still being taught and debated, and is still in print – not bad for a book that struggled to sell its first run.

 Bouquet or Brickbat: This is a tough one.
-My relationship with Walden goes back nearly 30 years to when I saw the film Dead Poet’s Society as a teenager, in which a band of eager young white male WASPs rebel against the strictures of their conservative boarding school.
-“I went to the woods because I wanted to live deliberately and suck out all the marrow of life.”
-It was and still is an extraordinary line, full of magic and possibility, its portentousness hugely appealing to the sensibility of teenaged boys.
-Off I popped to the public library and started to read Walden, but didn’t make it past the first chapter, losing interest as Thoreau pedantically listed out his expenses for building his log cabin.
-I’ve made several attempts over the years since then to try and finish it, but with similar lack of success.
+My relationship with Walden goes back nearly 30 years to when I saw the film Dead Poet’s Society as a teenager, in which a band of eager young WASPs rebel against the strictures of their conservative boarding school.
+In a midnight contraband beer ritual, one of them quotes Thoreau: “I went to the woods because I wanted to live deliberately and suck out all the marrow of life.”
+It’s an extraordinary line, full of magic and possibility, its portentousness hugely appealing to the sensibility of teenaged boys.
+Off I popped to the public library and started to read Walden, but didn’t make it past the first chapter, losing interest as Thoreau pedantically listed his expenses for building his log cabin.
+I’ve made several attempts over the years to try and finish it, but with similar lack of success.
 As the Updike quote suggests, this appears to be one of the signal characteristics of Walden, and why it makes for such a frustrating read – it’s great for a stand-alone inspirational quote, but less satisfying when considered in its rambling, shambolic and inconsistent entirety.

-As the world was sucked into lockdown this year, I was reminded again of Walden, and wondered if Thoreau’s philosophising could be of comfort to readers, like me, living in enforced solitude, and so decided to give Henry and his log cabin one more chance.
+As the world was sucked into lockdown this year, I was reminded again of Walden, and wondered if Thoreau’s philosophising could be of comfort to readers in enforced solitude, and so decided to give Henry and his log cabin one more chance.
 Even with more time on my hands, it was still a challenging read: Thoreau’s language is complex, his syntax labyrinthine, and his fondness for narrative asides and Biblical and classical allusions can make wading through his sentences hard work.
 There’s a deep fault line running through Walden that can often make it feel like two different books – a travel diary by a middle-class urbanite slumming it in a forest, with all the discoveries and setbacks to be expected from someone not born or raised for a rural existence; and an extended sermon exhorting disaffected men (it’s always men) to drop everything, take to the woods and live alone in a rustic log cabin.
 E. B. White, the author of Charlotte’s Web, describes this disparity rather well: “Henry went forth to battle when he took to the woods.
 Walden is the report of a man torn by two powerful and opposing drives – the desire to enjoy the world and the urge to set the world straight.”

-When he’s enjoying the world, Walden is a delightful read, with some of the most beautiful nature writing since the days of Wordsworth and Keats.
+When he’s enjoying the world, Walden is a delightful read, with some of the most beautiful nature writing since Wordsworth and Keats.
 Whether he’s describing the call of the owls (“such a sound as the frozen earth would yield if struck with a suitable plectrum….
 It was one of the most thrilling discords I ever heard“), or the shifting colours of the pond (“I have discerned a matchless and indescribable light blue, such as watered or changeable silks and sword blades suggest, more cerulean than the sky itself“), or wind in the pine forest (“At a sufficient distance, over the woods this sound acquires a certain vibratory hum, as if the pine needles on the horizon were the strings of a harp which it swept“), his writing is astounding, and some of his insights are very beautiful: “What distant and different beings in the various mansions of the universe are contemplating the same one at the same moment? [….]
 Who shall say what prospect life offers to another?
 Could a greater miracle take place than for us to look through each other’s eyes for a moment?”

 I finished Walden with a degree of relief, knowing I could put it back on my shelf and leave it there, undisturbed, for another twenty years.
-Yet the number of times I’ve quoted him in writing this review is its own proof that Thoreau is a marvellous writer, with a stunning, incantatory prose style that’s very addictive to quote from.
+Yet the number of times I’ve quoted him in writing this review is its own proof that Thoreau is a marvellous writer, with a stunning, incantatory prose style that becomes addictive to quote from.
 Despite my 21st century misgivings, I have to award Thoreau his Bouquet – perhaps like the visitors at the cottage who leave “a bunch of flowers, or a wreath of evergreen, or a name in pencil on a yellow walnut leaf” instead of a calling-card.
 On my walnut leaf, I’d write my thanks to Thoreau, for his foresight, his great appreciation of the natural world, and for showing us the treasures that come from being quiet and paying close attention.
-It’s this attention to nature that’s particularly resonated for me, living through an unusually sunny and fertile Northern Hemisphere spring, in which Nature was able to take a breath while we polluting destructive humans remained inside.
+It’s this attention to nature that’s particularly resonated for me, living through an unusually sunny and fertile Northern Hemisphere spring, in which Nature was able to take a breath while we remained inside.

-I love a broad margin to my life.
+Quotable Quote: I love a broad margin to my life.
 Sometimes, in a summer morning… I sat in my sunny doorway from sunrise till noon, rapt in a revery, amidst the pines and hickories and sumachs, in undisturbed solitude and stillness, while the birds sing around or flitted noiseless through the house, until by the sun falling in at my west window, or the noise of some traveller’s wagon on the distant highway, I was reminded of the lapse of time.
 I grew in those seasons like corn in the night.